-However, if you want to make the leap to higher-level security analyst positions and leadership roles, a master's is often the key.
+However, if you want to make the leap to higher-level security analyst positions and leadership roles, a master's may be key.

 Specialized positions, such as those that handle national security topics, are more accessible to those with unique training.
-The Homeland Security and Emergency Preparedness Program at Virginia Commonwealth University is a great example of this.
+The Homeland Security and Emergency Preparedness Program at Virginia Commonwealth University delivers exactly that.
 Courses tackle a range of global threats and natural disaster relief, including the effects of cyber threats.

-Many cybersecurity programs tailor their curriculum for working professionals.
-The University of Tulsa, for one, offers a Master of Science in Cybersecurity fully online.
-It can be completed between 20 months and four years with either a full or part-time schedule.
+Many cyber security programs tailor their curricula for working professionals.
+The University of Tulsa, for one, offers a Master of Science in Cyber security fully online.
+It can be completed between 20 months and four years on a full or part-time schedule.

-Both Tulsa's program and other top grad schools commence with core courses covering a wide variety of basic cybersecurity principles and practices.
+Most programs commence with core courses covering a various basic cyber security principles and practices.
 Students then expand new skills in either technical or leadership topics, depending on their career goals.

-In such a tech-heavy field, you may only get so far with additional training.
-Cybersecurity bootcamps offer an intensive deep dive into a range of related topics.
-They typically take between 12-15 weeks and can cost an average of $15,000.
+In such a tech-heavy field, you may only get so far without additional training.
+Cyber security bootcamps offer an intensive deep dive into a range of related topics.
+They typically take between 12-to-15 weeks and can cost an average of $15,000.

 Bootcamps may be a great alternative to grad school for professionals: